digidem/mapeo-mobile/GitHubPolicy.md

 > These are to indicate when research need to be done and documented.
 This tag is typically used when we are adding a new dependency or feature, and we need to compile information about it before hand.

 `Sprint Candidate`
 > This tag is used to keep track of items that will possible be added to the upcoming sprint.
-This tag should only be used by the Project Manager, or the individuals planning the next sprint
+This tag should only be used by the Project Manager, or the individuals planning the next sprint.

 `Tech Prio`
-> These are tags are for items that have been identified by DD's program team
+> These labels are for items that have been identified by DD's program team as priorities for the tech team to address.
+This is an internal label, and should only be used by DD team members.

 `Documentation`
 > This tag is for items relating to documenation.
-This includes internal and external documentation
+This includes internal and external documentation.